View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 Morocco has close ties to the Hollywood film industry.
 Ouarzazate is home to the major Atlas Film Studios, which are internationally renowned and where numerous blockbusters have been filmed.
 Marrakesh hosts the annual film festival in November, which even attracts Hollywood celebrities such as Brad Pitt.

 In front of the old village center is an imposing gate with two watchtowers facing the river.
-This deceptively real gate was built for the Game of Thrones series and has been a major point of contention ever since, as tourists love the gates, but the Unesco is of the opinion that they have no place in a World Heritage Site.
+This deceptively real gate was built for the Game of Thrones series and has been a major point of contention ever since, as tourists love the gates, but Unesco is of the opinion that they have no place in a World Heritage Site.

 ait ben haddou filmkulisse game of thrones